Funding opportunity

 • strengthen and diversify the research community

-• foreground equitable partnerships, Equality, diversity and inclusion (EDI), and public engagement
+• foreground equitable partnerships, equality, diversity and inclusion (EDI), and public engagement

-The full economic costs of the Centre can be no more than £4,750,000.
-AHRC will fund up to £3,800,000 of this.
+The full economic costs of the centre can be no more than £4,750,000.
+Arts and Humanities Research Council (AHRC) will fund up to £3,800,000 of this.

 Funding is available for five years.